Follow our steps to growing your own cacti from seed, and see which varieties you end up with.

 Fill a pot with a moist, gritty, loam-based compost, or cacti compost.
 Gently firm down and level the surface.
 Scatter your mixed cactus seeds over the surface, taking care not to sow them too thickly.

-Gently sprinkle a thin layer of vermiculite over the seeds, covering the whole surface of the compost.
+Gently sprinkle a thin layer of vermiculite or fine grit over the seeds, covering the whole surface of the compost.
 Leave the pot in a greenhouse or on a warm windowsill, covered with a clear plastic bag to preserve soil moisture.